dilmerv/UnityChatGPT/README.md

-# Unity ChatGPT
+# Unity ChatGPT Experiments
-Few examples with ChatGPT API In Unity and this is highly experimental.
+Few examples with ChatGPT API and ChatGPT Python Wrapper In Unity and highly experimental.

 ## Unity Requirements:
 1. Unity 2021.3.8f or greater